gkarsay/parlatype/README.md

 # Parlatype

-For a screenshot, an overview what Parlatype actually is and packages please visit https://www.parlatype.org.
+Minimal audio player for manual speech transcription. \
+More info and packages available at https://www.parlatype.org.

 The following instructions are for developers, contributors and those who want to have the latest version from the main branch.